 Ian Tyson, the Timberlink chief executive, said timber supplies across the nation were tight.
-They are doing all that they can to produce as much timber as possible.
+However, they are doing all that they can to produce as much timber as possible.
 This includes extra shifts at the mill.

-Mr. Tyson further said that the building materials have increased since COVID-19, with increased levels of housing starts and renovation activity.
-They are expecting the tightness in supply to ease slightly over the coming months as inventory improves and import levels adjust.
+Mr. Tyson further said that the building materials have increased since COVID-19, increasing housing starts and renovation activity.
+Therefore, they expect that the tightness in supply will ease slightly on the next months as inventory and import levels adjust.

 OneFortyOne Admits the Short Supply

-The largest integrated forestry company in South Australia and a large producer of structural timber, OneFortyOne, said a reduction in imports had also impacted the supply.
+South Australia’s largest producer of structural timber and integrated forestry company, OneFortyOne, said a reduction in imports had also impacted the supply.

 Cameron MacDonald, the executive general manager, said imports had previously made up 25% of demand for timber in Australia.
-They are seeing a worldwide phenomenon where government stimulus has seen several home building activities, as well as DIY projects, and the timber prices in the US have doubled.
+However, they see a worldwide phenomenon where government stimulus has seen several homebuilding activities and DIY projects, and the US timber prices have doubled.

-So, a lot of those imports are going to America rather than coming to Australia.
+Hence, most of the imports are going to America instead of Australia.
 This has been a significant drop in imports.
-He said he hoped common sense would prevail with the HomeBuilder scheme.
+He said he hoped there would be common sense with the HomeBuilder scheme.

-Many ask the federal government to extend the deadline so that they can push some of this demand out because it’s not just timber, it’s tradies, and bathroom fittings.
+Many ask the federal government to extend the deadline to push some of this demand out because it’s not just timber; it’s tradies and bathroom fittings.
 Everything’s in short supply at the moment.

-Victor Violante, the deputy chief executive of the Australian Forest Products Association, said home builders potentially faced months of delay in accessing structural timber.
+Victor Violante, the Australian Forest Products Association deputy chief executive, said home builders potentially faced months of delay in accessing structural timber.

 Mr. Violante said several processing mills are working at capacity and will continue to do so until things settle down.
-This is a good problem to have, but it highlights the need for Australia to be self-sufficient.
+This is an excellent problem to have, however it highlights the need for Australia to be self-sufficient.

 New Drying Kilns

 The increasing demand has led OneFortyOne to open the first two continuous-drying kilns in Mount Gambier.
 This will drive efficiency on the site.
-The $16 million project is capable to dry 240,000 cubic metres of timber per year and a second kiln.
+The $16 million projects can dry 240,000 cubic metres of timber per year and a second kiln.
 It is expected to be constructed by December.
 This will double the capacity.

 How Effective Building & Consultancy Can Guide You During the Timber Shortage Crisis?